c0dejump/HawkScan/README.md

  [WIP] Multiple exclude like: --exclude 403,1337b [P1] [In progress] (see [Exemples](https://github.com/c0dejump/HawkScan/#exemples))
  - [ ] Better thread management [P1]
+ - [ ] Add a function to test multiple diff directories like "url/toto/, url/titi, url/tutu"
  - [ ] Push results into DB [P2]
  - [ ] If re-scan a website with an existing folder, just doing a diff btw the scan to the folder [P2]
  - [ ] Pre-run to check the waf sensitive (by proxy with 40 threads for exemple) [P2]